Sakshi166s/Pizza-sales-dashboard/README.md

 🔷 For the year , total revenue was $8,17,860.

-🔷 The Pizza which gave highest revenue i.e Top selling Pizzas were The thai chicken Pizza , The barbecue chicken Pizza both contributed at $43K.
+🔷 The Pizza which gave highest revenue i.e Top selling Pizzas were The Thai chicken Pizza , The barbecue chicken Pizza both contributed at $43K.

-🔷 We saw by month ,july month's revenue increased at $72,557.90
+🔷 We saw by month ,July month's revenue increased at $72,557.90

 🔷 Orders of L-sized Pizza was 18,526 which was sold more and XXL-sized sold too less.